docker/kitematic/README.md

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Kitematic is maintained under the [Semantic Versioning Guidelines](http://semver.org/).
-We'll try very hard adhere to those rules whenever possible.
+We'll try very hard to adhere to those rules whenever possible.

 ## Creators